moiraghif/Amazon-Kindle-Store-Reviews/README.md

-# Sentiment Analysis with RoBERTa using Amazon reviews
+# Text Analysis using Amazon reviews

 Trying to guess number of stars on a subset of [amazon products](https://nijianmo.github.io/amazon/index.html) (containing only books and kindle store reviews) using natural text as input variable.